 There are outs in kickball, just like in baseball, the game it is based on.
 However, the rules for getting players out are slightly different.
 Keep reading to learn how outs work in kickball.

-An out in kickball is when a the fielding team successfully gets the kicker or base runner to make a mistake on the field.
+An out in kickball is when the fielding team successfully gets the kicker or base runner to make a mistake on the field, tags them before they can reach a base, or performs another action that causes the player to leave the playing field.
 When a player is ruled out, they are not forced to leave the game.
-On the contrary, the player must return to the bench and wait for his turn to be at-bat again.
+On the contrary, the player must return to the bench and wait for their turn to be at-bat again.

 A catch in kickball is when a fielder grabs a kicked ball out of the air before it touches the ground.
 The fielder must secure the ball for it to be ruled a successful catch.
 For example, if the kickball touches the ground while the fielder is making the catch, the kicker will not be called out.

 There are usually strict rules in kickball that state a player can not tag a base runner out in the head by pegging or throwing the ball at them.
 However, some kickball leagues allow for pegging below the knees.
-Make sure you consult the rulebook for your kickball league, since you could cause serious injury to another player if your peg them with the ball.
+Make sure you consult the rulebook for your kickball league since you could cause serious injury to another player if you peg them with the ball.

 Incorrect Base Running

 Base runners must touch the bases in order of first base, second base, third base, and home plate to score a run.
-If a base runner runs the bases out of order or doesn't touch a base, he will be ruled out.
+If a base runner runs the bases out of order or doesn't touch a base, they will be ruled out.

 The referee of your kickball game is responsible for calling players out.
 There are up to three referees in a kickball game:

 How many outs are there in kickball?